 Using a credit card to pay for purchases can sometimes create a sense you have more money than you do.
 And, more often than not, it’s just way too easy to use a credit card and forget about the charges until the bill arrives.

-Instead of getting stressed, here are some steps to managing your bill payments and to stay on top of your credit card spending.
+Instead of getting stressed, here are some steps to manage your bill payments and stay on top of your credit card spending.